 To create your OAuth 2.0 credential, see Setting up OAuth 2.0.

 If your app uses sensitive or restricted scopes, it must undergo OAuth verification.
 See How do I submit for verification.

 - For OAuth verification, you must submit a demo video demonstrating the journey or flow that explains the usage of the requested scopes or data to users.

 - If your app uses restricted scopes, it might also need to go through a security assessment.
 See Why is the security assessment needed.

 OAuth verification is a separate process from app review.
 It focuses on making sure that your consent screen accurately represents your app's identity and intent, and makes sure your app doesn't misuse user data.
 Your app listing cannot be approved until your app's OAuth verification is complete.
 For more information about OAuth verification, see OAuth API verification FAQ.

-App review focuses on the information that you provide in the Google Workspace Marketplace SDK, and the functionality and usability of your app.
+App review focuses on the information that you provide in the Google Workspace Marketplace API, and the functionality and usability of your app.
 To learn more about the app review criteria, see About app review.